getodk/docs/javarosa-dag.rst

 A value of a node changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When an answer is commited,
+When an answer is committed,
-the ``triggerTriggerables(FormInstance mainInstance, EvaluationContext evalContext, TreeReference ref, boolean midSurvey);``.
+the ``triggerTriggerables(FormInstance mainInstance, EvaluationContext evalContext, TreeReference ref, boolean midSurvey)``
 method is called.
 It finds triggerables that are triggered by the ``ref`` in the ``triggerIndex`` map.
 Those triggerables are passed down to the private/protected methods that take care of gathering dependent triggerables
 and evaluating them in the correct order.